alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I studied my Bachelor of Science degree in Mathematics and Statistics at Hong Kong Baptist University.
 After then, I obtained my Master's degree in Statistics with Data Science from the University of Edinburgh.
-After graduation, I worked as a research assistant in <a href='https://web.inf.ed.ac.uk/data-science-unit'>Data Science Unit</a> in the School of Informatics of the University of Edinburgh.
+After graduation, I worked as a research assistant in <a href='https://web.inf.ed.ac.uk/data-science-unit'>Data Science Unit</a> (DSU) for Science, Health, People and Environment (SHaPE) at the School of Informatics of the University of Edinburgh.